philips-labs/slsa-provenance-action/README.md

           path: build.provenance
    ```
 ### Available commands
 * Generate
+   Command that generates the provenance.
 * Help
+   Command that prints helpful information about what commands and arguments can be used.
 * Version
+   Command that prints version information about the binary that is used.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion that would make this project better, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)